 Graduate students of our MS in Early Childhood/Childhood Education degree (admitted starting in summer 2013) have a culminating project in ERDG 677.
 Students in this degree program must receive a B or getter in the final course ERDG 677.
 In addition, students must receive a passing grade in the final project in this course-the final project required for our NYSED program registration.
 Students receiving a B- or lower in ERDG 677 have the following options: a) retake the course for a better grade; b) request admission to a non-certification degree in the department.

 Graduates of our MS in Literacy and MS in Special Education/Literacy degrees are certified to work with students who encounter the most difficulty with literacy, and to coach and mentor other teachers.
 In order to ensure that these specialists are appropriately qualified to receive literacy specialist certification (B-6, B-12, or 5-12), students in these degree programs must receive a B or better in practicum courses before being allowed to take the capstone class.
 These practicum courses include: ERDG 505, ERDG 506, ERDG 601, ERDG 605, ERDG 619, and ERDG 655.
 In addition, students must also receive a B or better in the final practicum experiences ERDG 620 and/or ERDG 623.
+Students must also receive a passing grade (B or better) in the final project in this course-the final project required for our NYSED program registration.
 Students receiving a B- or lower in such courses have the following options: a) retake the course for a better grade; b) request a shift to a professional certification degree in the department.
 This latter option might require taking additional courses.